Todd Champion: World Wrestling Federation (1988)

 On March 9, 1988, Champion wrestled in a dark match at a WWF Superstars of Wrestling taping in Winston-Salem, North Carolina.
 He defeated Barry Horowitz in the encounter.

-All Japan Pro Wrestling, Mexico (1989–1991)
+All Japan Pro Wrestling, and Mexico (1989–1991)

 In 1989, Champion wrestled in Japan for All Japan Pro Wrestling.
 He made his debut on August 19, 1989 when he teamed with Terry Gordy in an unsuccessful effort against The Great Kabuki & Yoshiaki Yatsu.
 Ten days later he and Gordy defeated John Tenta & Shunji Takano.
 Champion then wrestled in Mexico as KGB, where he continued to develop his skills.

 World Championship Wrestling (1991–1992)

 A now seasoned Todd Champion returned to the United States in July 1991 and formed a tag team called The Patriots with Firebreaker Chip in World Championship Wrestling.
 They were billed as hailing from "WCW Special Forces", with Todd Champion wearing military fatigues and Firebreaker Chip wearing a fireman's helmet and coat.
 The team was initially supposed to also include an astronaut and policeman character.
 They feuded with The Fabulous Freebirds and The Young Pistols.
 The Patriots won the WCW United States Tag Team Championship by defeating the Freebirds on August 12, 1991 and defended the title before losing it to the Young Pistols on November 5.
 The team disbanded and Champion left the promotion after facing The Super Invader (Hercules Hernandez) at WrestleWar on May 17, 1992.